SudoSanauu/Hell-Game-Rules/Players_Handbook.md

 #### d.
 Rebel
 The Rebel was once an outcast in their community.
 On the edges of society, they found an organization to belong to which gave them what they needed.
 They used the knowledge they gained to set up their revenge on the community, which led to the downfall of themselves and everyone else involved.
 As the Rebel, you get your power from both your relationships with those you left behind and those you joined in Hell.
-You start with contacts in the real world and in Hell who you can exchange favors with for spells and powers.
+You start with contacts in the real world and in Hell who you can exchange favors with for power.
 Play the Rebel if you are interested in wheeling and dealing with the powers of Hell and unfortunate souls back on Earth in exchange for power.
 +lvl   : Philosophy, Combat
 +lvl/2 : Subterfuge, Theology
 Traits: Manipulative ● ● ○ ○ ○	Sensitive ● ○ ○ ○ ○
-Examples: Jojo Betzler (if things went slightly worse) from Jojo Rabbit, almost any character from The Spire: City Must Fall
+Examples: Jojo Betzler (if things went significantly worse) from Jojo Rabbit, almost any character from The Spire: City Must Fall
-idk, like a communist spy or leader of a cult/splinter cell of a cult????? almost any character from The Spire: City Must Fall

 #### e.
 Genius
 The Genius was a respected and distinguished leader in their field, who was working on an awesome and terrible project for their organization.
 An outside force came and threatened the Genius, forcing them to be their agent and work against the original organization.
 Eventually, the Genius' betrayal was discovered, and brought about their demise.